Home Water Filtration Systems FAQ

 Do under-sink filters need separate faucets?

-Yes, under-sink filters need to have a separate faucet since they do not replace your main faucet.
+Yes, under-sink filters need a separate faucet on your countertop since they do not replace your main faucet.
 Under-sink water filters often come with a smaller faucet that attaches to your sink and is to be used just for filtered water.

 How often should you change an under-sink water filter?